In electronics, the race for smaller is huge.

 The use of organic film is unique to the UC experiment, Wagner said.
 The film works as a spacer to control the energy flow between excitons in the nanowire and the oscillation of metal electrons called plasmons.

-The organic material has the added benefit of also containing excitons that, arranged properly, could support the energy flow in a semiconductor, he says.
+The organic material has the added benefit of also containing excitons that, arranged properly, could support the energy flow in a semiconductor, he said.

 Coating the nanorods with gold significantly shortens the lifetime of the exciton emission resulting in what’s called a quenched photoluminescence.
 But by using organic spacers between the nanorod and the gold film, the researchers are able to extend the emission lifetime to nearly the equivalent of nanorods without a coating.